Lenaguice/JavaScriptQuiz/README.md

 # JavaScriptQuiz
 Assignment consist of creating a JavaScript code quiz.
-The project began with developing a structure the build the website, as such:
+The project began with developing a structure to build the website, as such:
 1. index.html
 2. highscorecard.html
 3. highscorecard.js